diogomarques/diogomarques/content/home/about.md

 # About me

-I'm a PhD student and usable security researcher.
-I try to understand people in order to build security tools that leverage their psychological needs.
+I'm a PhD student and HCI researcher, specializing in usable security and privacy.
+Currently, my research is focused on understanding unauthorized access to mobile devices.

 I also regularly work on HCI methodology, and other HCI application areas, like accessibility.